-As noted above, while the expected increase in compensation for 2021 is 3.0% for the insurance industry, it is important to note that many of the hardest hit organizations will remain flat in light of the current pandemic.
-National published pulse surveys conducted since the pandemic report that 42% of organizations are considering or implementing a salary freeze, while an additional 29% are considering salary cuts.
+As noted above, while the expected increase in compensation for 2022 is 3.0% for the insurance industry and marginally higher than last year, it is important to note that many of the hardest hit organizations will remain flat in light of the current pandemic.
+National published pulse surveys conducted since the pandemic report that a significant portion are considering salary freezes and small adjustments.

-Although there is mixed trend in salary budget changes (remain same or increase), merit increases are likely to remain flat, be postponed, or eliminated.
-On the other hand, bonuses will still be paid out in 2021 according to majority of organizations surveyed, but there is little to no increase in the number of organizations planning payouts compared to 2020 level.
-The impact of the pandemic on compensation levels will likely drag into 2021 as the economic environment has deteriorated significantly.
-US GDP declined 32.9% at an annualized rate in the second quarter of 2020, which equates to a 9.5% decrease from the first quarter of 2020; therefore, it is highly likely that employers will continue implementing either lower than normal salary increases or none at all.
+Although there is mixed trend in salary budget changes (remain same or increase), on the other hand, bonuses will still be paid out in 2022 according to majority of organizations surveyed, but there is little to no increase in the number of organizations planning payouts compared to 2020 level.
+The impact of the pandemic on compensation levels will likely drag into 2022 as the economic environment work to recover from it.
+With a growing inflation rate, we are also seeing a decrease in real wage (inflation adjusted) and salaries are trailing the increased inflation rate.
 The entirety of the pandemic's impact on compensation trends may not be fully realized yet, so it will be important to continue tracking the market to ensure market competitive practices.